johnrm174/model-railway-signalling/PUBLIC_API.md

                Item Identifier is a string in the following format "node_id-signal_id" *sig_ids:int - The signals to subscribe to (multiple Signal_IDs can be specified)

-subscribe_to_instrument_updates - Subscribe to instrument updates from another node on the network Mandatory Parameters:
-      node:str - The name of the node publishing the block instrument update feed *inst_ids:int - The instruments to subscribe to (multiple Instrument_IDs can be specified)

-subscribe_to_remote_track_sensor - Subscribes to a remote track sensor object Mandatory Parameters:
-      remote_sensor_identifier:str - the remote identifier for the sensor in the form 'node-id' Optional Parameters:
-      signal_passed:int    - Raise a "signal passed" event for a signal ID - default = None signal_approach:int  - Raise an "approach release" event for a signal ID - default = None sensor_callback      - Function to call when a sensor has been triggered - default = None Only one of signal_passed, signal_approach or callback can be specified Note that for callback, the function returns (item_id, callback type)

-set_sections_to_publish_state - Enable the publication of state updates for track sections.
-               All subsequent changes will be automatically published to remote subscribers Mandatory Parameters:
-      *sec_ids:int - The track sections to publish (multiple Section_IDs can be specified)

-set_signals_to_publish_state - Enable the publication of state updates for signals.
-               All subsequent changes will be automatically published to remote subscribers Mandatory Parameters:
-      *sig_ids:int - The signals to publish (multiple Signal_IDs can be specified)

 set_signals_to_publish_passed_events - Enable the publication of signal passed events.
-               All subsequent events will be automatically published to remote subscribers Mandatory Parameters:
+    NOTE THAT THIS FUNCTION IS NOW DEPRECATED - only pub/subscribe to signal state will be supported from release 4.0.0 (use track sections to achieve the required functionality) All subsequent events will be automatically published to remote subscribers Mandatory Parameters:
       *sig_ids:int - The signals to publish (multiple Signal_IDs can be specified)

-set_instruments_to_publish_state - Enable the publication of state updates for block instruments.
-               All subsequent changes will be automatically published to remote subscribers Mandatory Parameters:
+subscribe_to_instrument_updates - Subscribe to instrument updates from another node on the network
+      NOTE THAT THIS FUNCTION IS NOW DEPRECATED - use 'subscribe_to_remote_instrument' instead Mandatory Parameters:
-      *inst_ids:int - The block instruments to publish (multiple Instrument_IDs can be specified)
+      node:str - The name of the node publishing the block instrument update feed *inst_ids:int - The instruments to subscribe to (multiple Instrument_IDs can be specified)

-set_track_sensors_to_publish_state- Enable the publication of state updates for track sensors.
-             All subsequent changes will be automatically published to remote subscribers Mandatory Parameters:
-      *sensor_ids:int - The track sensors to publish (multiple Sensor IDs can be specified)
 </pre>

 ## Code examples